ramkishanc9205/hello-world/README.md

 # hello-world
-This is just s learning purpose of Github.
+This is just a learning purpose of Github.